matamicenclimate/poc_backend/README.md

 Create the volume on the server and mount it in `/opt/public/uploads`

 # User wallet creation
->The backend will send 0.1 Algos to the user's wallet when they register on the app using Magiclink.
+>The backend will send 1 Algos to the user's wallet when they register on the app using Magiclink.
->This will enable their wallets to be able to use them in algorand blockchain
+>This will enable their wallets to be able to use them in algorand blockchain.
+>The amount given to the new user is configurable with the enviroment variable `ALGOS_TO_NEW_USER=1`

 # Carbon-Document Workflow